C.J. Uzomah Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- Uzomah has averaged 12.1 receiving yards per game in his eight career matchups against the Steelers, 7.4 fewer than his over/under for Sunday's game.
+- Against the Steelers, Uzomah has averaged 12.1 receiving yards per game in his eight career matchups, 7.4 fewer than his over/under for Sunday's game.

 - Note: Uzomah's stats vs. Steelers date back to 2016.